akos-almasi/Term2/README.md

 ### Abstract ###
 This report is part of the second term project for Data Engineering 1: Different Shapes of Data course at the Central European University.
 The task required us to select a dataset of our choice, merge it with one or more additional datasets, and then conduct a thorough analysis of the resulting dataset to find hidden correlations and patterns.
-To answer our analytical questions and visualize our results, we were instructed to use the tools we used in class such as SQL, API, and KNIME.
+To answer our analytical questions and visualize the results, we were instructed to use the tools we used in class such as SQL, API, and KNIME.

 To continue with our analysis, we built an ETL data pipeline with Knime using the data extracted from MongoDB, MySQL, and Eurostat API.
 The main indicators in our data are Gender Pay Gap, GDP per Capita, and Gender Ratio for European countries.
 We chose the year 2020 since the data for the selected countries is readily available on all data sources.